Customer Battery Energy Sharing

 A New and Innovative Opportunity for Customers

-The CBES will be implemented by companies known as Aggregators, who will enable participating customers to export energy from the customer’s battery storage systems during times with generation shortage.
+The CBES program will be implemented by LUMA in collaboration with companies known as Aggregators, who will enable participating customers to export energy from the customer’s battery storage systems during times with generation shortage.

 This opportunity is available to residential and commercial customers that have a battery storage system connected to a photovoltaic system (PV) and are enrolled in LUMA’s Net Energy Metering Program.
 Customers cannot be enrolled with more than one aggregator at a time.

-Participants in this pilot program will agree to supply some of the stored energy from their batteries to their home or to the grid during peak load conditions.
+Participants in this program are asked to supply some of the stored energy from their batteries to their home or to the grid during peak load conditions.
 All customers who participate will be compensated by their aggregator.

-If LUMA forecasts that the following day’s power needs will exceed the available generation supply, a “CBES event” may be scheduled to make use of some of the renewable energy produced and stored by solar PV customers.
+If LUMA forecasts that the following days, or day of, power needs will exceed the either available generation supply or minimum peak reserve level needs, a “CBES event” may be scheduled to make use of some of the renewable energy produced and stored by enrolled solar PV customers with storage.
 CBES event occurs when all available generation resources are in use and the system is unable to meet forecasted energy requirements, as determined by LUMA in its responsibility as system operator.
-Each event only lasts a few hours.

 Participating customers will be compensated for the energy they provide from their battery during CBES events.
 Customers receive payment from their aggregator, which is dependent on the contract between the customer and the aggregator.
 Total payment may depend on the amount of energy provided by the customer’s battery during each event.
-This next-generation solution will contribute to better system reliability for all customers and incorporate clean, renewable energy into Puerto Rico’s electric grid.
+This next-generation VPP solution will contribute to better system reliability reducing the impacts of potential generation shortfalls for all customers while incorporating clean, renewable energy into Puerto Rico’s electric grid.

-To enroll in CBES, all eligible customers must sign up with an approved aggregator.
+To enroll in CBES, all eligible customers may either manually sign up with an approved aggregator or be auto enrolled by their aggregator, if eligible.
 The aggregators listed below have been approved by LUMA for participation in the CBES.
 Please contact one of our approved aggregators to enroll in the pilot program.

 • Sunnova Energy Corporation